We miss calls during lunch/breaks

 Every business owner faces this dilemma: You’re in an important meeting when your phone rings.
 Do you take the call and disrupt your current client, or let it go to voicemail and risk losing a new opportunity?

-Based on our analysis of small to medium businesses, we’ve observed that roughly 80% of calls outside office hours go unanswered.
-While the exact revenue impact varies by industry, many service businesses report losing substantial opportunities from missed connections.
-This challenge has driven the evolution toward modern reception solutions that balance technology with human expertise.
+Based on our analysis of small to medium businesses, roughly 80% of calls outside office hours go unanswered.
+While the revenue impact varies by industry, service businesses consistently report losing significant opportunities from missed connections, and that pressure doesn't disappear when the office reopens.

 When calculating reception costs, most businesses only consider salary.
 Here’s what we typically see with traditional phone answering systems: